Timemaster111/echovr_api_docs/Arena/README.md

 ### Possession

 The API defines "possession" a little more broadly than you might expect (depending on what other sports you may be familiar with that use this term).
 Not only do players/teams that are currently holding the disk have possession, but teams also maintain possession for 7 seconds after releasing the disk as well, unless the disk is recovered by the opposing team.
 If the disk is glowing with the color of a specific team, the game considers that team as having "possession".

+### Arena Map Positions

+The following is data taken about where things are in the Arena map.
+For the write camera endpoint this is what you need to position the camera inside or around, and for players this is the limits of where they can go.

 ## Community Parts